AlexLudwigITDienstleistungen/fritzbox_certification_update/README.md

 ### Usage
-Call the script by a python interpreter with the configfile as first parameter.
+Call the script by a python3 interpreter with the config file as first parameter.

 ### Error control